Ferroelectricity: Materials

 The internal electric dipoles of a ferroelectric material are coupled to the material lattice so anything that changes the lattice will change the strength of the dipoles (in other words, a change in the spontaneous polarization).
 The change in the spontaneous polarization results in a change in the surface charge.
 This can cause current flow in the case of a ferroelectric capacitor even without the presence of an external voltage across the capacitor.
 Two stimuli that will change the lattice dimensions of a material are force and temperature.
 The generation of a surface charge in response to the application of an external stress to a material is called piezoelectricity.
 A change in the spontaneous polarization of a material in response to a change in temperature is called pyroelectricity.

 Generally, there are 230 space groups among which 32 crystalline classes can be found in crystals.
 There are 21 non-centrosymmetric classes, within which 20 are piezoelectric.
-Among the piezoelectric classes, 10 have a spontaneous electric polarization, that varies with the temperature, therefore they are pyroelectric.
+Among the piezoelectric classes, 10 have a spontaneous electric polarization which varies with temperature; thus they are pyroelectric.
 Ferroelectricity is a subset of pyroelectricity, which brings spontaneous electronic polarization to the material.

 Ferroelectric phase transitions are often characterized as either displacive (such as BaTiO3) or order-disorder (such as NaNO2), though often phase transitions will demonstrate elements of both behaviors.
 In barium titanate, a typical ferroelectric of the displacive type, the transition can be understood in terms of a polarization catastrophe, in which, if an ion is displaced from equilibrium slightly, the force from the local electric fields due to the ions in the crystal increases faster than the elastic-restoring forces.
 This leads to an asymmetrical shift in the equilibrium ion positions and hence to a permanent dipole moment.
 The ionic displacement in barium titanate concerns the relative position of the titanium ion within the oxygen octahedral cage.
 In lead titanate, another key ferroelectric material, although the structure is rather similar to barium titanate the driving force for ferroelectricity is more complex with interactions between the lead and oxygen ions also playing an important role.
 In an order-disorder ferroelectric, there is a dipole moment in each unit cell, but at high temperatures they are pointing in random directions.
 Upon lowering the temperature and going through the phase transition, the dipoles order, all pointing in the same direction within a domain.